TobasFlightControl/tobas_wiki/docs/hardware_setup.md

 # Hardware Setup

-Now that the simulation has been successfully completed, I will proceed with setting up the actual hardware.
+Now that the simulation has been successfully completed, I will proceed with setting up the real machine.

 ## Build the Real Drone